-->

 Full-Time Program

-Six months of free, intensive, hands-on software engineering learning, followed by six months of remote job placement or job search support for women and non-binary adults seeking economic empowerment.
-The July 2024 cohort will be a five-month cohort.
+Hands on software engineering training with need-based, sliding-scale, subsidized tuition and stipend scholarships, followed by six months of remote job placement or job search support for women and non-binary adults seeking economic empowerment.
+The 2025 H1 Cohort kicks off in January.

 The Program